aakashb95/car-detection/README.md

 2. Model gets confused between cars from the same manufacturers.

 # Further scope of improvement
-1. More data augmentation and deeper understanding of working of CNNs.
+1. More images of different cars captured from different angles.
-2. Better usage of pretrained models.
+2. Multi label, Multi car data  in a single image, in low resolution for a generic use case.
-3. More data from all angles of cars and low-res images.
+3. More data augmentation and deeper understanding of working of CNNs.
-4. Multi label, Multi car data for a generic use case.
+4. Better usage of pretrained models.

 # Files
   stanford_car_model_dataset_fastai.ipynb :